vikingmanas/Cardealerships/README.md

 ## 🛠️ **Database Schema**

-This project uses a MySQL database to store data about vehicles, users, dealerships, and transactions.
-Below is the schema for each table:
+The system uses a MySQL database with the following key tables:

 ### 🚗 **Vehicles Table**